The following Statement was made on Tuesday 2 June in the House of Commons.

 Apparently, these words did not survive contact with Matt Hancock’s office over the weekend.
 Is that true?
 Does the Minister agree with the Muslim council that the clear statement about the need to introduce change would surely give greater meaning to the statement by the Secretary of State that “black lives matter”?

 Moving on, the Prime Minister assured us that by 1 June we would have a world-class track and trace system.
 I assume that he was misinformed, as crucial parts of the system do not exist and will be in place only at the end of June, which is what the noble Baroness, Lady Harding, says.
 Furthermore, the fragmented mess of using private contractors has been a disaster.
-Some recognition is finally being given to the role of expertise and knowledge at the local level and in local authorities, yet even these local experts were not consulted about the system and seem to be in the dark about just how it is supposed to work—just ask any department of public health how confident they are that we have a world-class system.
+Some recognition is finally being given to the role of expertise and knowledge at the local level and in local authorities, yet even these local experts were not consulted about the system and seem to be in the dark about just how it is supposed to work—just ask any department of public health how confident it is that we have a world-class system.
 Surely such a system should have the capacity to turn around tests in 24 hours, and we are nowhere near that point.

 Over two weeks ago, I asked the Minister a series of simple questions.
 Who would call me if I tested positive?
 If the call is from a call centre, how will I know that it is genuine and to be trusted?
 The deputy at Public Health England seems to think that we would know through the expert questions that the tracer will ask.
 Clearly, she has never been on the receiving end of skilled online or telephone fraudsters.
 This is an important question.
 If it takes over 24 hours to get the test results and the tracing does not start within 48 hours, surely the system of protection will have broken down by then?
 Would the information, which is held centrally for some years, go to my GP?
 It is unclear where that data will be stored and what rules will apply.
 Can the Minister please explain?